mbiesiad/awesome-astronomy/README.md

 * [CNEOS](https://cneos.jpl.nasa.gov/) - The Center for Near-Earth Object Studies is NASA's center for computing asteroid and comet orbits and their odds of Earth impact.
 * [The Spaceguard Centre](https://spaceguardcentre.com/) - The National Near Earth Objects Information Centre.
 * [Orbit@home](https://en.wikipedia.org/wiki/Orbit@home) - Orbit@home was a BOINC-based distributed computing project of the Planetary Science Institute.
+* [DART Mission](https://www.nasa.gov/planetarydefense/dart) - The Double Asteroid Redirection Test mission is a planetary defense-driven test of technologies for preventing an impact of Earth by a hazardous asteroid.

 ## Sun